Genera: Pseudobranchus (2) and Siren (3)

-Species: 4 – Lesser Siren (Siren intermedia), Greater Siren (Siren lacertina), Southern Dwarf Siren (Pseudobranchus axanthus), and Northern Dwarf Siren (Pseudobranchus striatus)
+Species: 5 – Lesser Siren (Siren intermedia), Greater Siren (Siren lacertina), Reticulated Siren (Siren reticulata), Southern Dwarf Siren (Pseudobranchus axanthus), and Northern Dwarf Siren (Pseudobranchus striatus)

-Sirenidae is a small family of amphibians that is found in the Southern United States and Mexico.
-The family is split into two living genera – Dwarf Sirens (Pseduobranchus) and Siren.
+Sirenidae is a small family of amphibians thta is found in the Southern United States and Mexico.
+The family is split into two living genera – Dwarf Sirens (Pseduobranchus) and Siren – Regular Sirens.
 There are other genera in the fossil record.

 The main characteristic of the family is lack of hind legs.
 They also have long, eel-like bodies with gills.
 They eat both plants and animals.

 Dwarf Sirens (Pseudobranchus) differ from Sirens on how many toes they have on each foot.
-Dwarf Sirens (Pseudobranchus) have three toes on each foot than four on each foot such as Siren.
+Dwarf Sirens have three toes on each foot than four on each foot such as Siren.